MicrosoftDocs/fabric-docs/docs/data-warehouse/get-started-lakehouse-sql-analytics-endpoint.md

 This tight, bi-directional integration with the Fabric Lakehouse is always accessible through any engine with open APIs, the Delta format, and of course T-SQL.

-### Data Virtualization of external data lakes with Shortcuts
+### Data Virtualization of external data lakes with shortcuts

 You can use OneLake [shortcuts](../data-engineering/lakehouse-shortcuts.md) to reference gold folders in external Azure Data Lake storage accounts that are managed by Synapse Spark or Azure Databricks engines, as well as any delta table stored in Amazon S3.

-Any folder referenced using a shortcut can be analyzed from a [!INCLUDE [fabric-se](includes/fabric-se.md)] and a SQL table is created for the referenced dataset.
+Any folder referenced using a shortcut can be analyzed from a [!INCLUDE [fabric-se](includes/fabric-se.md)] and a SQL table is created for the referenced data.
 The SQL table can be used to expose data in externally managed data lakes and enable analytics on them.

 This shortcut acts as a virtual warehouse that can leveraged from a warehouse for additional downstream analytics requirements, or queried directly.